Effects of Stimulant Drugs: Short-Term, Long-Term, Side Effects, and Treatment

-The effects of stimulant use can extend well beyond the short-term high.
-Many users disregard the future in favor of a blissful short-term high, but the potential harm associated with ongoing use should not be ignored.
+The effects of stimulant use can extend well beyond the short-term highs that users experience.
+Many users disregard the future in favor of blissful short-term highs, but the potential harm associated with ongoing use should not be ignored.

 - Extreme weight loss.

 - Gastrointestinal problems.

 - Muscle deterioration.

 - Cardiovascular damage.

 - Cerebral hemorrhage.

 It is important to recognize the negative consequences of stimulant abuse, as they underscore the ugly truth behind euphoric stimulant highs.